Pope Boniface VIII: Burial and exhumation

 The body of Boniface VIII was buried in 1303 in a special chapel that also housed the remains of Pope Boniface IV (A.D.
 608–615), which had been moved by Boniface VIII from a tomb outside the Vatican Basilica in the portico.

 The body was accidentally exhumed in 1605, and the results of the excavation recorded by Giacomo Grimaldi (1568–1623), Apostolic Notary and Archivist of the Vatican Basilica, and others.
 The body lay within three coffins, the outermost of wood, the middle of lead, and the innermost of pine.
 The corporal remains were described as being "unusually tall" measuring seven palms when examined by doctors.
-The body was found quite intact, especially the shapely hands, thus disproving another spiteful calumny, that he had died in a frenzy, gnawing his hands, beating his brains out against the wall.
+The body was found quite intact, especially the shapely hands, thus disproving the myth that he had died in a frenzy, gnawing his hands, beating his brains out against the wall.
 The body wore ecclesiastical vestments common for Boniface's lifetime: long stockings covered legs and thighs, and it was garbed also with the maniple, cassock, and pontifical habit made of black silk, as well as stole, chasuble, rings, and bejeweled gloves.

 After this exhumation and examination, Boniface's body was moved to the Chapel of Pope Gregory and Andrew.
 His body now lies in the crypt (grotte) of St. Peter's in a large marble sarcophagus, inscribed BONIFACIVS PAPA VIII.